langchain-ai/langsmith-cookbook/tracing-examples/share-trace-streamlit/README.md

 # Add Traceability to Your Streamlit Chatbot

-Debugging conversational AI is difficult.
-When a bot gives a wrong response, it's hard to understand why.
+Debugging LLM apps and agents is difficult.
+When a bot gives a wrong response, it can be hard to identify the root cause.

-Full traceability enables us to inspect the step-by-step reasoning behind each reply.
+Full traceability enables us to inspect the components in each response.
 With visibility into execution flow, we can identify and fix failure points.

-In this tutorial, you'll add traceability to a Streamlit chatbot by:
+In this tutorial, you'll surface the URL of a trace within your Streamlit chatbot by:

 - Capturing full traces with LangSmith
+- Using the client to resolve the trace URL
 - Displaying trace URLs in the UI
-- Letting users view reasoning graphs

 This makes it easy to debug your chain or agent, since you can directly interact with the UX your users will face and quickly check traces when the performance is underwhelming.

-## Key Takeaway
+## Key Code Snppet

-The concise snippet you can reuse in your code is as follows:
+he primary code snippet you can incorporate for your development is as follows:

 ```python
 from langchain import callbacks